Grounds

 At the far end of the property (far enough to keep the noise out of the ears of those living in the house), is the squab coop.
 It is just used for storage today, but up until the 1950s it was used for to harvest pigeons and their eggs, which were used to eat, sell, and barter.

-Before the days of Air Conditioning, cooking in the main house during 90 degree Virginia summer days just didn't make sense.
+Before the days of air conditioning, cooking in the main house during hot Virginia summer days just didn't make sense.
 So manor homes and farmhouses alike kept a separate kitchen building for cooking, generally with a large fireplace.
-When you are visiting, the kitchen may be under renovation, but if not, feel free to poke around.
+After years of renovations, the building was restored to a rentable cottage in Spring 2024!